Zhouyuan-Chen/Zhouyuan-Chen/README.md

 Currently, I am working on implementing a collision detection library, I call it ColCal(Collision Calculation Library), you can check source code by clicking [this](https://github.com/Cavers-Chen/ColCal)!

-Meanwhile, I plan to learn some stuff about NPR, especially the line-drawing algorithms.
-Doing so would help me review my knowledge of topology or OpenGl using, hope I am able to make an interesting demo later...
+Meanwhile, I had learned some stuff about NPR, especially the line-drawing algorithms.
+Doing so helps me review my knowledge of topology, hope I am able to make an interesting demo later...

+Now, I am schooling myself the geometry processing by watching and finishing online [courses](https://user.ceng.metu.edu.tr/~ys/ceng789-dgp/).

 After entering graduate college, I would like to make my study more specific and focus on rendering/simulation/geometry.